gyanesh94/USC_CSCI_571_Web_Technologies/Ebay-Product-Search-Angular/README.md

-# Ebay Product Search Angular
+# eBay Product Search Angular

 1. The project is live and deployed on Google Cloud Platform.